MorganCThomas/MolScore/README.md

 The central `molscore` class only requires one parameter for setup and iniatilisation in the form of a config (.json) file.
 This allows for **sharing of configurations for reproducible scoring functions** with respect to the functions themselves, score modifiers and aggregation methods for multi-parameter optimization.
 The framework is also **designed to make it as simple as possible to integrate custom scoring functions**, for further information read the `./molscore/scoring_functions/README.md`.

-Contributions and/or ideas for added functionality is welcomed!
+Contributions and/or ideas for added functionality are welcomed!
 In an ideal world, authors of new publications could integrate `molscore` to save time in scoring function setup and aid in their evaluation, but could likewise contribute new scoring functions and share the config files as benchmark/reproducible tasks.
 With the aim to build more complex benchmarking tasks for goal directed generative models.

 ## MolScore functionality